ANdroxee/update-files-homarr/README.md

 # Docker Image Deployment Script

-This repository contains a Bash script (`homarr_img.sh`) that facilitates the deployment of images to a Docker container homarr via SSH.
+This repository contains a Bash script (`homarr_img.sh`) that facilitates the deployment of images to a Docker container via SSH (in this case for homarr).
 The script automates the process of copying files from a local directory to a remote server and then into a Docker container's directory.

 ## Prerequisites